 Here’s an example of my work: [link to the best example of your work or favorite part of your portfolio].

-I made a demo to show you what it might look like here: [link to custom sample of work that you created upfront for the recipient].
+I made a demo to show you what it might look like here: [link to custom sample of work you created upfront for the recipient].

 Is this something you’d be interested in?